 - Park your vehicles in garages.

-- Make your kids wear light and fitting cotton clothes while bursting crackers.
+- Make your kids wear lightweight and fitted cotton clothes while bursting crackers.

 - Don’t burn fireworks and crackers in crowded places, narrow lanes, near sources of ignition or inside the house.

 - Avoid crowded places and large gatherings in order to maintain social distancing, too.